bodin/pdf-templates/README.md

 ## Features
 ### Not Done
+1. [ ] document creator, author and title
+2. [ ] allow header / footer to not show on certain pages
 3. [ ] allow leading to be set
-6. [ ] allow paragraph settings (before, after, indent, etc)
+4. [ ] allow paragraph settings (before, after, indent, etc)
-9. [ ] Headers and Footers (document level and override at the page level)
+5. [ ] Page override Headers and Footers
-10. [ ] page numbering options
-11. [ ] add a 'cell' markup so we can style the cell of nested content.
+8. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-12. [ ] Add CLI Main class
+9. [ ] Add CLI Main class

 ### Won't do
 4. Font (all in one directive) - don't like the complexity and as of now, does not seem to add much benefit

 ### Done
+7. [X] page numbering options
+5. [X] Document Level Headers and Footers
 8. [x] allow height on all elements (table, row, paragraph)
 7. [x] fix underline
 2. [x] allow paragraphs at the page level